ssloy/ssloy.github.io/docs/banana/index.md

 \frac{dx}{dt} = f(t, x),\quad t\geq 0
 $$

 with some initial condition $x(0)$.
-We want to solve computers to solve the ODE numerically, so let us set some time sampling rate $\Delta t$ and define the series $t_{i+1} := t_i + \Delta t$.
+We want to use computers to solve the ODE numerically, so let us set some time sampling rate $\Delta t$ and define the series $t_{i+1} := t_i + \Delta t$.
 The idea is to compute a sequence $\{x_i\}_{i=0}^{n}$ that approximates the ODE, i.e. $x_i \approx x(t_i)$.
 Note the difference, when I am writing $x(t_i)$, I mean the true (unknown) function, whereas $x_i$ is its approximation we want to compute.